solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 This is a breaking change.
 The new epoch calculation and distribution approach will not be compatible with the old approach.

+## Open Questions

+1. How many blocks should be targeted for reward computation?
+   1000 blocks at 10% of the block time seems to be a good trade off.